 Ahh, the gap year.
 It’s a path more and more young adults are choosing to follow.
 Many now see it as a must-do rite of passage before getting a full-time job, or heading off to that big bad world of lectures, assignments, and two-minute noodle-filled poverty (otherwise known as university).

 Gap years are all about exploring the world, growing up, and finding out how to stand on your own two feet.
 It’s also about gaining valuable life skills, and, most of all, having fun.
 And this is why learning to scuba dive is the perfect gap year activity.
 You may not realise it but there’s actually a ton of benefits to be gained from learning to scuba dive during your gap year, probably more than you realise.

-Yes, when you learn to dive, you’ll find out, well, how to dive.
-You know, proper use of scuba gear, correct breathing techniques, the meaning of specific hand signals, all that jazz.
-But you’ll also learn several valuable life skills.
+Obviously when you "learn to dive", you’ll find out how to, well, dive.
+You know, proper use of scuba gear, correct breathing techniques, the correct hand signals to use, all that jazz.
+But you’ll also learn a few valuable life skills.

 • Trust: When it comes to diving, you have no choice but to trust – you have to trust your buddy, your dive leader, your equipment.
 Second guessing anyone or anything when you’re beneath the surface can be very dangerous, both for you and the people around you.

 • Communication: Non-verbal communication is key in diving, because, unless you’re Nemo, you can’t talk underwater.
 Diving teaches you to express exactly what you need to say clearly and concisely.
 No “ummms” and “ahhhhs” here.